awsdocs/aws-direct-connect-user-guide/doc_source/getting_started.md

    + If you have equipment at the AWS Direct Connect location, contact the colocation provider to request a cross\-network connection\.
 You must be a customer of the colocation provider, and you must present them with the LOA\-CFA that authorizes the connection to the AWS router, as well as the necessary information to connect to your network\.

 AWS Direct Connect locations that are listed as multiple sites \(for example, Equinix DC1\-DC6 & DC10\-DC11\) are set up as a campus\.
 If your or your network provider’s equipment is located in any of these sites, you will be able to request a cross connect to your assigned port even if it resides in a different building on the campus\.

+**Important**
+A campus is treated as a single AWS Direct Connect location\.
+To achieve high availability, configure connections to different AWS Direct Connect locations\.

 If you or your network partner experience issues establishing a physical connection, see [Troubleshooting Layer 1 \(Physical\) Issues](Troubleshooting.md#ts_layer_1)\.